-If your sound card is like most, its internal synthesizer is capable of producing at least 128 different instrument sounds, plus several dozen percussion sounds.
+If the sound card synthesizer or software synthesizer you are using is like most, it is capable of producing at least 128 different instrument sounds, plus several dozen percussion sounds.
 Now you'll find out how to get some of those other instruments into the act.
 Let's try changing the instrument playing the piano line.